-15.3.2 Parameters in the configuration file
+16.3.2 Parameters in the configuration file

-This document describes how to configure the file application.conf when users use Nebula Exchange.
+This topic describes how to configure the file application.conf when users use Nebula Exchange.

 Before configuring the application.conf file, it is recommended to copy the file name application.conf and then edit the file name according to the file type of a data source.
-For example, change the file name to csv\application.conf if the file type of the data source is CSV.
+For example, change the file name to csv_application.conf if the file type of the data source is CSV.